NexiumResearch

 Pronounced - AK-uh-LAYZ-ya

 A rare disorder of the esophagus.
 The muscle at the end of the esophagus does not relax enough for the passage to open properly.
-Esophagus (Pronounced - eh-SAW-fuh-gus), also spelled oesophagus, is the organ that connects the mouth to the stomach.
+Esophagus (pronounced - eh-SAW-fuh-gus), also spelled oesophagus, is the organ that connects the mouth to the stomach.
 Also called gullet.

 Achlorhydria